thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/5objects/README.md

 ## Steps

-1. Continue with your practice page.

-1. In a file called myHobbies.js - create an array of 3 of your hobbies.
+1. Continue with yoru JS file.
+Create an array of 3 of your hobbies.
 Each hobby should be represented as an object with a name, and lengthInYearsAtHobby.
 Similar to the following sports array, only with lengthInYearsAtHobby as a numeric value.

     ``` javascript
     const sportsArray = [